House of Cards (Radiohead song): Writing

 The Radiohead singer, Thom Yorke, first performed "House of Cards" in an acoustic rendition at the 2005 Trade Justice rally in London.
 According to the bassist, Colin Greenwood, an early version had a bass riff in the style of R.E.M.
+The guitarist Jonny Greenwood wanted it to sound like an Iggy Pop song, but conceded that this "would probably have killed something beautiful and tender".
 Yorke and the drummer, Philip Selway, reworked the song with the rhythm on the final version.

 Yorke described "House of Cards" as "mellow and summery", and likened it to the 1968 instrumental "Albatross" by Fleetwood Mac.
 Rolling Stone described it as "surprisingly sexy", with references to the key parties of the 1970s and 1980s.
 In a 2008 television performance, Yorke dedicated the refrain, "denial, denial", to the American president George W. Bush for rejecting the Kyoto Protocol, an international treaty to reduce greenhouse gases.

 Music video

 The "House of Cards" music video was directed by James Frost.
 Instead of traditional cameras, it was made with motion capture technology developed by Geometric Informatics and lidar technology developed by Velodyne Lidar.
-This produced "contoured 3D versions of Yorke's face, like the computer simulation of a mountain range", and "ghostly exteriors and indoor party shots".
+This produced 3D versions of Yorke's face, "like the computer simulation of a mountain range", and "ghostly exteriors and indoor party shots".
 The Guardian described the video as "spectral, dazzling and eerie", and The Quietus said it had a "haunting hyper-futuristic aspect".

 Yorke wrote on Radiohead's website: "It was a strange experience, sitting in front of a laser in the dark, then emailing back and forth with James the director as he sat in front of computers for a whole month with the amazing technicians who processed the data ...
 But it says something about the song and came out better than I had dared hope."
 He was interested in using technology in unintended ways, and liked the idea of turning human beings into "mathematical points ... and how strangely emotional it ended up being".
 Frost said it was "a direct reflection of where we are in society.
 Everything is [computer] data.
 Everything around us is data-driven in some shape or form.
 We are so reliant on it that it seems like our lives are digital."

-The data used to make the video was released as open source under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 license on Google Code as CSV raw data and Processing code.
-Radiohead collaborated with Google to host a making-of documentary and selection of rendered scenes.
+The data used to make the video was released as open source under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 license on Google Code as comma-separated values (CSV) raw data, and Processing language code.
+Radiohead collaborated with Google to host a making-of documentary and a selection of rendered scenes.